newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Scotty@BMS

-If you're printing sublimation one type of paper covers all your bases, sublimation paper.
-Flex and flock are made specifically for garment printing so as long as you have a decent brand they should certainly stand up to the rigours of wear and washing for a good long time.
+For sublimation printing, one type of paper covers all your needs—sublimation paper specifically.
+Flex and flock materials are designed for garment printing, so as long as you choose a reputable brand, they should endure well against wear and washing over time.

 Powered by vBulletin® Version 4.2.2 Copyright © vBulletin Solutions, Inc. All rights reserved.

-The A-SUB 125 GSM is the ideal paper to use in an Epson EcoTank or Dye-Sub printer.
-It absorbs the colors very well and has a high transfer rate onto a wide variety of blanks like t-shirts, mugs, tumblers, wood, etc.
+The A-SUB 125 GSM paper is ideal for use in an Epson EcoTank or Dye-Sub printer.
+It effectively absorbs colors and shows a high transfer rate onto an array of blanks, including t-shirts, mugs, tumblers, wood, and more.

-- A-SUB sublimation paper: Great for Epson printers and Best Overall
+- A-SUB sublimation paper: Ideal for Epson printers and rated as Best Overall

-- Printers Jack sublimation paper: Ideal for a wide range of substrates
+- Printers Jack sublimation paper: Suitable for many substrates

 Best Sublimation Paper: A-SUB